 Elder law involves planning for retirement, the possibility of disability, incapacity, home health care and/or placement in a nursing home.
 Elder law attorneys advise clients on how to obtain public benefits, including Medicaid.
 They prepare sophisticated durable powers of attorney documents to provide authority for the client’s designee to act on their behalf in legal and financial planning matters while also assisting in the preparation of health care directives.

-Seniors often need protection against creditors, estate tax avoidance, probate avoidance, as well as help plan for long term care needs.
+Seniors often need protection against creditors, estate tax avoidance, probate avoidance, as well as help planning for long term care needs.
 In today’s world, the rising cost of long term care for seniors and aging baby boomers is a legitimate health care crisis that requires a determined advocate fighting for your rights.

 Our attorneys are ready to help.
 Please contact us today if any of the following applies to you:

 - You or your loved one is over 55 and interested in estate planning.

 - You or your loved one is disabled, incapacitated, or diagnosed with a disability and needs assistance with long term heath care planning, Medicaid planning and/or special needs trust planning.

 - You or your loved one is a beneficiary or a fiduciary and has questions regarding the legality or disbursement of your claim.